How Many Germs Are On Your Home Tech?

 What the Team Discovered

-The test examined how much of the UV powder (representing germs) was transferred from a participant’s hand onto the electronic device.
+The test examined how much of the UV powder (representing germs) was transferred onto the electronic device from a participant’s hand.
 This research revealed which devices are most likely to be contaminated and which products absorb the most bacteria.

 The test involved applying the UV powder to the tester’s skin under normal lighting conditions, where the powder was invisible.
-Then, the researcher handled each device in a normal way, flicking light switches, swiping phones, and tapping tablets.
+Then, the researcher handled each device normally, flicking light switches, swiping phones, and tapping tablets.
 Using each object in its intended way offered an insight into how the design of each tech product can feature its own distinct risks.

 The results revealed

 Lots of marking across the screen and crevices around the screen and buttons to capture additional powder (bacteria).
 This is pretty worrying when you consider how often smartphones are exposed to bathrooms and other unhealthy environments.

 Studies even say smartphones have up to 10 times more bacteria than a toilet seat.

 The iPad or tablet is simply a larger version of the mobile phone in a lot of ways.
 However, it’s commonly used by more than one person, allowing for cross-contamination.